-Official public announcements concerning school cancellations and delays are posted on the school website at www.slsd.org, sent by Blackboard Connect, and announced on most local radio stations and WFMZ channel 69 TV.
+Official public announcements concerning school cancellations and delays are posted on the school website at www.slsd.org, sent by SLSD's district wide messaging system, and announced on most local radio stations and WFMZ channel 69 TV.
 If the District does not make an inclement weather announcement, then school is in session.
 If schools are closed, all after school and evening activities are also canceled, unless otherwise noted.